 Jennifer began her work at the MJCCA in 2009 as the inclusion specialist, and will be entering her sixth summer working with MJCCA day camps.
 When she began the inclusion program at the center, it was in its very early stages.
 She has seen the program grow to reach every department in the MJCCA and become an integral part of day camp.
 Jennifer is a certified teacher who graduated from the University of Florida in 2001 with a Master’s Degree in Education.
 Prior to working at the MJCCA, Jennifer taught for several years in an inclusion classroom and spent several summers working at an overnight camp.

 Brian Kimmel, Director, Drama Camp

-In addition to leading Drama Camp, Brian is also the Producing Artistic Director for Company J, the MJCCA's theater program.
-He has been a freelance director, teacher, and actor for more than 15 years.
+In addition to leading Drama Camp, Brian is also the Director of Arts and Culture for the MJCCA.
+He has been a freelance director, teacher, and actor for more than 20 years.
 Brian's students have gone on to work on Broadway, national and international tours, LORT theaters, and in feature films and television.
 Brian has acted for theaters all over the world and has played pivotal roles in Avenue Q, Fiddler on the Roof, Picnic, Persuasion, and the 25th Putnam County Spelling Bee.
 He is very excited about bringing his talent and experience to Drama Camp.